 - Liposuction is not a treatment for obesity

 Patients who undergo liposuction generally have a stable body weight, but would like to remove undesirable deposits of body fat in specific parts of the body.

-Liposuction permanently removes fat cells from the body.
-It can alter the shape of a body.
-However, if the patient does not lead a healthy lifestyle after the operation there is a risk that the remaining fat cells grow bigger.
+Liposuction permanently removes fat cells, altering the shape of the body.
+However, if the patient does not lead a healthy lifestyle after the operation, there is a risk that the remaining fat cells will grow bigger.

 What are the uses of liposuction?